Erin Routliffe: 2025: Second US Open title

 Seeded second, Routliffe and Dabrowski reached the semifinals at the Australian Open, but lost to Jeļena Ostapenko and Hsieh Su-wei.

 Partnering Jeļena Ostapenko, she won the doubles title at the Charleston Open in April, defeating Caroline Dolehide and Desirae Krawczyk in the final.
 Reunited with Dabrowski later that month, Routliffe won the doubles title at the Stuttgart Open, overcoming Ekaterina Alexandrova and Zhang Shuai in the final.

 In August, Routliffe and Dabrowski won their first WTA 1000 title as a team at the Cincinnati Open, defeating Guo Hanyu and Alexandra Panova in the final.

-The following month they secured their second US Open title together, overcoming top seeds Kateřina Siniaková and Taylor Townsend in the final in straight sets.
+The following month they secured their second US Open title together, overcoming top seeds Siniaková and Townsend in the final in straight sets.

-Defending their title at the end of season WTA Finals in November, Routliffe and Dabrowski were eliminated in the round-robin stage with a record of one win and two losses leaving them in third place in their group.
+Defending their title at the year-end WTA Finals, Routliffe and Dabrowski were eliminated in the round-robin stage with a record of one win and two losses leaving them in their group on third place.